eriforce/PureLib/README.md

 ## Download

-The library is available on nuget.org via package name `PureLib`.
+The library is available on nuget.org via package name `PureLib` and `PureLib.EntityFramework`.

 To install PureLib, run the following command in the Package Manager Console
 ```
 PM> Install-Package PureLib
+PM> Install-Package PureLib.EntityFramework
 ```
-More information about NuGet package avaliable at https://nuget.org/packages/PureLib
+More information about NuGet package avaliable at https://nuget.org/packages/PureLib and https://www.nuget.org/packages/PureLib.EntityFramework

 ## Features